 Howe gets the 516th point of his NHL career when he has an assist in Detroit's 7-3 victory against the New York Rangers at Olympia Stadium.
-That's one more than Stewart, who ends his career after the 1939-40 season with 515.
+That's one more than Stewart, who has 515 when he ends his career after the 1939-40 season.

 Howe gets one more point in 1944-45 and 11 in 1945-46 before retiring from the League.
 Bill Cowley of the Boston Bruins surpasses his mark of 527 points on Feb.
 12, 1947.

 1937: Howie Morenz, the first great NHL star of the Montreal Canadiens, dies from an untreated blood clot less than six weeks after a fractured leg abruptly ends his career.
 Morenz, 35, is hospitalized after breaking four bones in his left leg and ankle in a game against the Chicago Blackhawks on Jan.
 28. He is hospitalized and told he will never play hockey again.
 Thousands of fans file past Morenz's body, which lays in state at center ice at the Forum, and as many as 200,000 people line the streets of Montreal to watch the funeral procession.

 1953: The Detroit Red Wings become the first team in NHL history to win five consecutive regular-season championships by defeating the Toronto Maple Leafs 3-1 at Olympia Stadium.
 Marcel Bonin has a goal and an assist for Detroit.

 1975: Ron Stackhouse of the Pittsburgh Penguins becomes the fourth defenseman in NHL history to get six assists in a game.
 They come in an 8-2 win against the Philadelphia Flyers at the Civic Arena.
 Stackhouse joins Babe Pratt, Pat Stapleton and Bobby Orr.